minitest/minitest/README.txt

      paired up and we cracked open the code for a few test frameworks...

-     I MUST say that mintiest is *very* readable / understandable compared to the 'other two' options we looked at.
+     I MUST say that minitest is *very* readable / understandable compared to the 'other two' options we looked at.
 Nicely done and thank you for helping us keep our mental sanity."